CMMC Guy LogoTHE_CMMC_GUY

 2. Primes Are Enforcing It

 Lockheed Martin, Raytheon, and Boeing are already requiring CMMC proof from subs.
-They're not waiting for June 2025 — they're doing it now.
+Phase 1 started in November 2025 — they're asking RIGHT NOW.

 If your prime says "show me your cert," you either have it or lose the contract.